IDMEFv2/idmefv2-connectors/idmefv2/connectors/clamav/README.md

 ## Configuration

 The connector uses a INI configuration file; a specific part for Clamav provides the location of the temporary directory where `metadata.json` files will be located.
+An example of configuration file is given in [clamav-idmefv2.sample.conf](./clamav-idmefv2.sample.conf).

 Example of Clamav connector configuration file: